Frank Lloyd Wright: Influences and collaborations

 He routinely claimed the work of architects and architectural designers who were his employees as his own designs, and believed that the rest of the Prairie School architects were merely his followers, imitators, and subordinates.
 As with any architect, though, Wright worked in a collaborative process and drew his ideas from the work of others.
 In his earlier days, Wright worked with some of the top architects of the Chicago School, including Sullivan.
 In his Prairie School days, Wright's office was populated by many talented architects, including William Eugene Drummond, John Van Bergen, Isabel Roberts, Francis Barry Byrne, Albert McArthur, Marion Mahony Griffin, and Walter Burley Griffin.
 The Czech-born architect Antonin Raymond worked for Wright at Taliesin and led the construction of the Imperial Hotel in Tokyo.
 He subsequently stayed in Japan and opened his own practice.
 Rudolf Schindler also worked for Wright on the Imperial Hotel and his own work is often credited as influencing Wright's Usonian houses.
-Schindler's friend Richard Neutra also worked briefly for Wright and became an internationally successful architect.
-In the Taliesin days, Wright employed many architects and artists who later become notable, such as Aaron Green, John Lautner, E. Fay Jones, Henry Klumb, William Bernoudy, John Underhill Ottenheimer, and Paolo Soleri.
+Schindler's friend Richard Neutra also worked briefly for Wright.
+In the Taliesin days, Wright employed many architects and artists who later become notable, such as Aaron Green, John Lautner, E. Fay Jones, Henry Klumb, William Bernoudy, and Paolo Soleri.